 She participated in masterclasses with a.o.
 Shunske Sato, Robert Levin, and Liza Ferschtman.

 Charlotte is regularly invited to perform in festivals, such as the Chamber Music Connects the World festival at the Kronberg Academy, the International Chamber Music Festival Utrecht, and the Mendelssohn on Mull Festival where she performed with the Doric String Quartet.
 Charlotte also enjoys exploring different ways of bringing music to the audience, for example by bringing together different forms of art.
 She has collaborated with artist Jérémie Queyras, creating performances combining painting and music.
 Together they won the first prize at the Goodmesh Concours in 2022.

-Charlotte plays an 18th-century anonymous Italian violin and a 1690 Hendriks Jacobs Baroque violin, kindly on loan from the Dutch Musical Instruments Foundation.
+Charlotte plays an 18th-century anonymous Italian violin, kindly on loan from the Dutch Musical Instruments Foundation.